microsoft/mixed-reality-extension-sdk/DEVELOPER_WORKFLOW.md

 ### Update NewtonSoft.JSON DLL
 1. This change should be treated like all other unity-only changes, just make sure to
-   1. Sync https://github.com/AltspaceVR/Newtonsoft.Json (note there is a commit added to disable dynamic code generation –
+   1. Sync [AltspaceVR Newtonsoft Repository](https://github.com/AltspaceVR/Newtonsoft.Json) (note there is a commit added to disable dynamic code generation –
    2. Rebase this repo’s master branch on top of the base newtonsoft repo’s master branch (there are 1-2 commits there – they could be squashed)
    3. Follow build instructions in that repo’s ALTSPACE.md file (Ignore the part where ALTSPACE.md the instructions that say to copy dll/xml into altspace repository – that’s outdated and should be changed.
 By putting the dll/xml in MRE, it will automatically flow into Altspace with the next MRE DLL update)
    4. Copy these “portable+net40+win8+wpa81+wp8+sl5” files to \MREUnityRuntime\Libraries